kooslab/matchtrip-demo/src/routes/(landing)/blog/why-need-requirement/+page.md

 ---
-title: The Critical Role of Software Requirement Documents Based on User Stories
+title: 'The Critical Role of Software Requirement Documents Based on User Stories'
+date: '2025-04-15'
+updated: '2025-04-15'
+categories:
+  - 'Requirements'
+  - 'Development'
+  - 'User Stories'
-description: An extensive exploration of why user story-based requirement documents are indispensable in software development.
+excerpt: 'An extensive exploration of why user story-based requirement documents are indispensable in software development.'
 ---

 # The Critical Role of Software Requirement Documents Based on User Stories